dondai44423/bladebro/README.md

 ## 💖 Sponsors

 Bladebro is open source and free to use.
-If your company relies on it, consider sponsoring development.
+If you want to support it, consider sponsoring development.

 | Tier | Price | What you get |
 |---|---|---|